-We will discuss Underwriter Approved Loan and Underwriter Approved Loan Fees on this page.
+We will discuss Underwriter Approved Loans and Underwriter Approved Loan Fees on this page.
 How do the loan rates work?
 Pick your loan type and we will find you a great rate!
 Looking for a non-prime rate?

 Improve your credit score and save money on interest payments!
 Check Loans with Poor Credit Rates.
 If you have FICO 8 or better, we have some options available to help you lower your loan payment.
 Here is what happens when an underwriter approves your loan.